nhpc/generator-mean-seed/README.md

+## (Sub)Generators List

+- core-default
+- core-scss
+- ng-route

+See the `docs/generators` folder for more info.

+More generators coming - feel free to create one and submit a pull request!

 ## Documentation / More Info
 See the [generated README.md](https://github.com/jackrabbitsgroup/generator-mean-seed/blob/master/core-default/templates/_README.md) file and the `docs` folder for all documentation.
 Each (sub)folder typically has an `overview.md` file - start there.
 Some key docs (roughly in order of priority) listed below: